-Our department offers a number of courses on British, Irish, American and Canadian literature, as well as courses on literary theory and literary translation.
+Our department offers a number of courses on British, Irish and American literature, as well as courses on literary theory and literary translation.
 We are interested mainly in the 19th-, 20th- and 21st-century literature and theory, but we are not at all immune to the charm of the older literatures – if you are interested in William Shakespeare or Robinson Crusoe, this is the place for you.

 More specifically, the Department of Literature focuses on three interdependent areas:

-– history of literature, including British, Irish, American and bits of Canadian literature
+– history of literature, including British, Irish and American literature

 – theoretical approaches to literature (this is mainly to help our students understand and interpret literary texts)